Solving The Travelling Salesman Problem Using A Single Qubit: Results

 Our algorithm can efficiently and accurately solve TSP with a higher number of cities as shown in Fig.~\ref{fig5a}.
 An $8$-city problem (cost matrix given by Eq.~(\ref{cm8}) in appendix \ref{costm}) is solved on a single qubit, where we see that the superposition of paths (blue paths) gets fairly complex, requiring $12$ operators $U^u$ to be varied.
 The complexity is reflected by numerically observing many local minima in the optimization landscape for a larger number of cities.
 In such a case, the SPSA algorithm is best suited to find the optimal parameters compared to gradient-and simplex-based algorithms.
 The stochasticity of SPSA assists in navigating the optimization landscape more efficiently by overcoming the issue of getting stuck in local minima.
+The global convergence of the SPSA algorithm can be studied in detail \cite{he2003convergence}, which is currently beyond the scope of this work.

 Fig.~\ref{fig5} shows the robustness of our encoding and the protocol when solving large instances of different TSP problems.
 The results for $100$ randomly generated cost matrices each for $4$, $5$, and $6$ city TSPs are summarized.
 The histogram shows that all instances of $4$-city TSP are successfully solved while a majority i.e. more than $98\%$ of $5$-city and more than $90\%$ of $6$-city problems, are successfully tackled.
 For the instances that are not solved exactly by our algorithm, we still get solutions with a high ($R\geq 0.90$) approximation ratio, where $R = D_{min}/D_{ob}$ measures the optimality of the obtained solution $D_{ob}$ as compared to the global solution $D_{min}$.
 One of the ways to increase the number of solved problems is by changing the choice of the initial city as well as the initial superposition state.
 Furthermore, adding a larger number of varying rotation operators responsible for the population transfer of states to the optimizing parameters also helps.
 Finally, when the number of iterations of SPSA increases from $1000$ to $5000$ along with $6$ sets of different $U^u$, the algorithm consistently solves more than $95\%$ of the problems exactly.